The Top 5 Turn-Offs For Recruiters and How to Avoid Them

 Over 50% of recruiters highlighted poor spelling and grammar as their number one application turn-off.

-These are common bugbears for recruiters as not only do they demonstrate a lack of time and effort spent re-reading a CV, they’re also relatively easily fixed.
+These are common bugbears for recruiters as not only do they demonstrate a lack of time and effort spent re-reading a CV or covering letter, they’re also relatively easily fixed.

 In comparison, only one in four of those surveyed stated that an obvious lack of qualifications specific to the role was their main CV gripe.